almanac1631/go-rtorrent/README.md

 - Delete a torrent (including files)

 ## Installation
-To install the package, run `go get github.com/mrobinsn/go-rtorrent`
+To install the package, run `go get github.com/autobrr/go-rtorrent`

-To use it in application, import `"github.com/mrobinsn/go-rtorrent/rtorrent"`
+To use it in application, import `"github.com/autobrr/go-rtorrent"`

-To install the command line utility, run `go install "github.com/mrobinsn/go-rtorrent"`

 ## Library Usage

 ```
-conn, _ := rtorrent.New("http://my-rtorrent.com/RPC2", false)
+conn, _ := rtorrent.NewClient(rtorrent.Config{Addr: "http://my-rtorrent.com/RPC2"})
-name, _ := conn.Name()
+name, _ := conn.Name(context.Background())
 fmt.Printf("My rTorrent's name: %v", name)
 ```

-You can connect to a server using Basic Authentication by including the credentials in the endpoint URL:
+You can connect to a server using Basic Authentication by adding User and Pass to the config:
 ```
-conn, _ := rtorrent.New("https://user:pass@my-rtorrent.com/RPC2", false)
+conn, _ := rtorrent.NewClient(rtorrent.Config{Addr: "http://my-rtorrent.com/RPC2", BasicUser: "user", BasicPass: "pass"})
 ```

 ## Contributing

 Pull requests are welcome, please ensure you add relevant tests for any new/changed functionality.